 I love programming and applying my knowledge to hands-on projects.
 Outside of my studies, I enjoy web development with Next.js, React, and TypeScript, creating applications that are both functional and user-friendly.

-Some of my notable projects include a Password Manager, designed for secure data handling, and a RAG App, exploring retrieval-augmented generation concepts.
+Some of my notable projects include this website and Password Manager, designed for secure data handling, and a RAG App, exploring retrieval-augmented generation concepts.

 I’m always curious, experimenting, and seeking ways to turn ideas into real, working solutions.